 Process of normal expiration

-- By relaxing, allows the chest wall increases the intrathoracic volume.
+- By relaxing, allows the chest wall and abdominal content to decrease the intrathoracic volume.

 - Abdominal muscles, by maintaining tone, put pressure on the abdominal contents and push it into the chest cavity, making the diaphragm take on a dome shape.

 - By intruding back into the chest cavity, the intrathoracic volume is decreased by the relaxation of the diaphragm.

 - Inspiratory skeletal muscle relax